WARNING: SPOILERS AHEAD

 Of course, War and Peace is a notoriously long book, running to some 1,400 pages in many an edition.
 However, it is not all that much longer than Les Miserables, another roughly contemporaneous nineteenth century national epic set in Napoleon's shadow by a comparably acclaimed author, but which does not seem to have quite the same cachet (perhaps because most people who hear the name think of the musical?).1

-The result is that while I have been accustomed to being able to set aside a book, and then months later come back to it and pretty much pick up where I left off with little or no difficulty, I got a rude shock with this one.
-Returning to War and Peace after such a spell I found myself forced to go back to the beginning again, and then repeat the process when I set the book aside again (once, after I got a third of the way in), and it was only years later, after finding the time and energy and will to commit to reading it straight through without that kind of break, that I got all the way to the end.
+The result is that while I have been accustomed to setting aside a book, and then months later coming back to it and pretty much picking up where I left off with little or no difficulty, with War and Peace I found myself forced to go back to the beginning again, and then repeat the process when I set the book aside yet again (once, after I got a third of the way in), so that it was only years later, after finding the time and energy and will to commit to reading it straight through without that kind of break, that I got all the way to the end.

 One might add, too, that Tolstoy's themes are large and ambitious ones of the kind long since grown unfashionable--free will and determinism, history and History, the realities of war, mortality, happiness, the aims of life--and that Tolstoy frequently moves from dramatizing them to directly lecturing the reader about them.
-Indeed, taken together his remarks about the subject of war alone add up to a treatise opposed to, but comparable to, that of Clausewitz (who actually puts in a brief and unflattering appearance on the eve of Borodino), while the book's second epilogue eschews storytelling entirely for another treatise-in-itself on the problem of reconciling free will and determinism.
+Indeed, taken together his remarks about the subject of war alone add up to a treatise comparable to that famously offered up by Clausewitz (who actually puts in a brief and unflattering appearance on the eve of Borodino), while the book's second epilogue eschews storytelling entirely for another treatise-in-itself on the problem of reconciling free will and determinism.

 On the whole these shifts struck me as less jarring than what we see in other authors of the time, much shorter and far less digressive than those we see in Les Miserables, for instance, but still frequent and occasionally repetitive, and likely to be something of a trial for readers unaccustomed to nineteenth century novels, or to ideas like Tolstoy's.
-(Given that Tolstoy's ideas are deeply anti-rational, anti-modern, anti-materialist, mystical, agrarian, aristocratic, and flatly reactionary, not merely by the standard of his own time, but of our own as well, just about everyone alive today will find something objectionable in them.3)
+(Given that Tolstoy's ideas about a great many social and political matters--reflective as they are of an aristocratic, agrarian, mystical view of life, influenced by Joseph de Maistre and Slavophilism--come off as deeply anti-rational, anti-modern, and flatly reactionary, not merely by the standard of our time, but his own as well, just about any twenty-first century reader will likely have trouble wrapping their minds around them, never mind really engaging with them.3)

-In short, the demands the book makes on the reader's concentration, patience--and readiness to grapple with Big Ideas (and Unconventional Ideas)--is considerable.
-Problematically for those likely to read it in English, the novel also takes for granted the reader's familiarity with the military and political history of the Napoleonic era not as an English-speaker tends to recall it (Nelson, Wellington, the Nile, Trafalgar, Spain, Waterloo), but rather as a Russian would recall the conflict (Austerlitz, Tilsit, Smolensk, Borodino, Moscow, Berezina, central events of the narrative).
+In short, the book's combination of populousness, plotlessness and sprawl, its wide range of concerns and its frequently digressive treatment of them, make great demands on the reader's concentration, patience and readiness to grapple with Big Ideas (and Unconventional Ideas at that).
+Problematically for those likely to read this novel in English, it also takes for granted the reader's familiarity with the military and political history of the Napoleonic era not as an English-speaker tends to recall it (Nelson, Wellington, the Nile, Trafalgar, Spain, Waterloo), but rather as a Russian would (Alexander and Kutuzov the principal opponents of Napoleon, Austerlitz, Tilsit, Smolensk, Borodino, Moscow, Berezina, central events of the narrative).

 The result is that War and Peace's reputation as a "difficult" book is not totally unjustified.
 Far from it.